cflixdev-projects/chip8-emulator/README.md

 ---

-## 🎮 Controls
+## Controls

-The 16-key hexadecimal keypad maps directly onto the QWERTY home rows:
+The 16-key hexadecimal keypad maps to the QWERTY layout as follows:

 | CHIP-8 | `1` | `2` | `3` | `C` | | CHIP-8 | `4` | `5` | `6` | `D` |
 |:------:|:---:|:---:|:---:|:---:|:-:|:------:|:---:|:---:|:---:|:---:|